Society-for-Internet-Blaseball-Research/blaseball-api-spec/game-object.md

 # Game Object Details

-There are currently 4 different endpoints that return game objects, this page serves as a central place to define what is in a game object.
+There are currently 3 different endpoints that return game objects; this page serves as a central place to define the contents of a game object.

 ## Sample Game Object